Click On Each Question To Find The Answer…

-PO Box 888
+P.O.
+Box 888

 Elmer, NJ 08318

 Registering your child for camp at Appel Farm is easy!
-You can register by phone, by mail or on-line with an $900 deposit to hold your child’s space.
+You can register by phone, by mail or online with an $900 deposit to hold your child’s space.

-Our dynamic learning program is based around a five-period day with two Majors, two Minors, and a Free Choice period.
+Our dynamic learning program is based on a five-period day with two Majors, two Minors, and a Free Choice period.
 Your child’s Majors and Minors will meet for 75 minutes each, Monday through Saturday, and Free Choice will allow your child to explore other areas of the arts each afternoon, take a dip in the pool, or hang-out with friends.

 Sundays are a special time for campers to take a break from their normal routine to try new things, relax, and create their own schedule of varied workshops held throughout the day.

 Minors vary every summer and reflect the unique strengths of current staff.
 Campers can explore an art form, learn a new instrument or study a specific area in depth without the pressure of having to prepare for a performance.
 Several Minors are developed within each core program area.
 Campers choose their Minors on the first day of camp.
 Campers design a dynamic program centered on two Majors and two Minors that they will study six days a week for the entire session.

 Examples of Past Minors

-Beginning Guitar Class, Rock Band, Elmer Pops, Chorus, Piano, Experimental Music, Improvisation and Comedic Acting, Musical Theater, Stage Combat, Set Design & Construction, Stage Management, Choreography, Dance for Musical Theater, Tap, Folk Dance, Murals, Color Theory, Landscape Painting, Story Art, Printmaking, GREEN Corps, Mosaics, Experimental Photography, Rocktography, Music Videos, Acting for the Camera, Memoir Writing, Playwriting, Journalism, Instructional Swim, Tennis, and Group Games.
+Beginning Guitar Class, Rock Band, Elmer Pops, Chorus, Piano, Experimental Music, Improvisation and Comedic Acting, Musical Theater, Stage Combat, Set Design & Construction, Stage Management, Choreography, Dance for Musical Theater, Tap, Folk Dance, Murals, Color Theory, Landscape Painting, Story Art, Printmaking, Green Corps, Mosaics, Experimental Photography, Rocktography, Music Videos, Acting for the Camera, Memoir Writing, Playwriting, Journalism, Instructional Swim, Tennis, and Group Games.

-Our experienced, mature counselors, all over the age of 20, are carefully chosen to be positive role models who will empower your child to gain self-confidence, awareness and independence.
-With over 90 professional artists and arts educators from around the world, we offer a 1:3 staff to camper ratio, so campers are always sure to receive meaningful one-on-one instruction.
+Our experienced, mature counselors, all over the age of 20, are carefully chosen to be positive role models who will empower your child to gain self-confidence, awareness, and independence.
+With over 100 professional artists and arts educators from around the world, we offer a 1:3 staff to camper ratio, so campers are always sure to receive meaningful one-on-one instruction.
 Our extensive staff screening process includes personal interviews, reference checks, and a background check to ensure the safety of your camper.